by Daniel Green

 Chapter Eight – Wedge Cut – 10th February 2022

-Soon afterwards the crane was established and swinging chains into place.
-The slab was rigged and Murilo was green lit to make the final cuts.
+Soon afterward the crane establishment and swinging chains into place.
+The slab was rigged and Murilo was green-lit to make the final cuts.
 With the only issue of a temporarily trapped wall saw blade, the crane went up on the rope and the wedge was gone.

 We Get It Done.